gammapy/PyGamma15/tutorials/gammapy/README.md

 ## How to prepare

-Install the development version of Gammapy by cloning [this](https://github.com/gammapy/gammapy) git repository and running ``python setup.py install``.
-For the spectral fit you also need Sherpa 4.7 and Python 2.7 (see [here](http://cxc.harvard.edu/contrib/sherpa47/)).
+Since Gammapy uses Sherpa to perform the spectral fitting a Python2.7 environment is needed for this tutorial.
+Please download this [conda environment](https://github.com/gammapy/2015-MPIK-Workshop/blob/gh-pages/tutorials/gammapy/gammapy_pygamma15.yaml) and run ``conda env create -f gammapy_pygamma15.yaml``.
+You can then clone the Gammapy git [repository](https://github.com/gammapy/gammapy-extra) and install it using the ``setup.py``.

-You can also clone [this](https://github.com/gammapy/gammapy-extra) repository.
+You can also clone the [gammapy-extra](https://github.com/gammapy/gammapy-extra) repository.
 It contains the example dataset that will be used in the tutorial.

 ## Agenda